Tenzo-0/MoleAG/README.md

 # ChemModeler (MoleculeAI)

 A lightweight web app for structure-conditioned molecular generation and 3D visualization.
-It integrates DiffSBDD for ligand generation, uses RDKit to convert SDF to PDB, and visualizes proteins/ligands with NGL.

 ## Highlights
 - Target selection: choose curated proteins or upload your own PDB.